Investigate management thread

 - if main thread does not lock the table, but sends entries to mgmt thread using multiple messages, the table may have changed during this process, causing consistency concerns

-#4 Updated by Junxiao Shi over 2 years ago
+#4 Updated by Junxiao Shi almost 3 years ago

 Answer to note-3:

 When the main thread needs to generate a dataset of table entries, it must enumerable the entire table in one pass.